Bladder infection or vaginal infection?

 Excessive or aggressive intimate hygiene: Destroys the acid mantle of the vulva.

-Synthetic, tight clothing: Leads to moisture and heat accumulation → germs thrive.
+Synthetic, tight clothing: Leads to moisture and heat buildup → germs thrive.

-Sexual contact: Mechanical friction, exchange of secretions, or transmission of pathogens such as trichomonads.
+Sexual contact: Mechanical friction, exchange of secretions, or transmission of pathogens like trichomonads.

 Weakened immune system: Facilitates the proliferation of Candida or Gardnerella.